ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation: Experiments

 \subsubsection{Ablation Study.}

-\textbf{Ablation of Key Components.} \cref{tab:ablation_study} shows that introducing \textit{Heterogeneity-Aware Subspace Initialization (HASI)} alone significantly improves performance over the LoRA baseline, while adding \textit{Subspace-Preserving Regularization (SPR)} further enhances results by mitigating subspace collapse.
-This validates the complementary roles of initialization and regularization.

-\textbf{Ablation of Hyperparameters.} We evaluate the impact of three key hyperparameters: the regularization weight \( \lambda \), scaling factor \( \gamma \), and entropy temperature \( \tau \).
-As shown in~\Cref{fig:Rank_Allocation}, ThanoRA consistently outperforms LoRA across nearly all configurations, demonstrating strong robustness.
+\cref{tab:ablation_study} shows that HASI alone outperforms the LoRA baseline, while adding SPR further improves performance by mitigating subspace collapse, confirming their complementary roles.
+We further evaluate the impact of three key hyperparameters in~\cref{fig:Ablation_Study}: the regularization weight \( \lambda \), scaling factor \( \gamma \), and entropy temperature \( \tau \).
 Optimal values (\( \lambda{=}10^{-4} \), \( \gamma{=}5 \), \( \tau{=}0.2 \)) are used in main experiments.